iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="token">Tokenization</h3>

-- The process of breaking down text into smaller units for analysis.
+- The process of breaking down or converting text into smaller units called tokens for analysis.
 - Splitting sentences into words, punctuations, characters, or even sequences of characters.
 - The computer works better with smaller chunks, is easier to understand, and identifies important words.